microsoft/vstest-docs/docs/analyze.md

 [coverage]: #coverage

-## Data collectors
+## Data collector
 A data collector is a test platform extension to monitor test run.
-It can perform tasks when a test run starts, before and after each individual test is run, and when the test run finishes.
+It can be extended to perform tasks on specific test exectuion events.
+Currently, four events are exposed to `DataCollectors`:
+1. Test Run Start event.
+2. Test Case Start event
+3. Test Case End event.
+4. Test Run End event.

-You can author a data collector to collect code coverage data for a test run, to collect logs when a test case or test run fails.
-These additional files are called Attachments, they can be attached to a test result (trx).
+You can author a data collector to collect code coverage data for a test run,to collect logs when a test case or test run fails, etc..
+These additional filesare called Attachments, they can be attached to a test result (trx).

-You can provide default input to your custom diagnostic data adapter using a configuration settings file.
-For example, you can provide information about the location of the file you want to collect and attach to your test results.
-This data can be configured for each test settings that you create.

 Please refer [here](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md) for instructions on creating a data collector and [here](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) if you're interested in the architecture of data collection.

-### Acquisition
-A data collector should be made available either as a NuGet package (preferred) or as zip file (for e.g. data collectors for say, Python/C++).

-If made available as a NuGet package, it should support a build script that when invoked will "copy local" the data collector bits alongside the built test assemblies.
-When looking for a data collector, vstest will look for them to be alongside the test assemblies.
-Thus, the user adds a reference to the data collector in his IDE project (just as in the case of test framework/adapter), and everything just works.
-In the CI system, as part of the NuGet package resolution during CI, the data collector will similarly get copied alongside the test assemblies, and everything just works.

-If the data collector is made available as a zip file, it should be extracted to one of the following locations:

-1. the `Extensions` folder along side `vstest.console.exe`.
-E.g. in case of dotnet-cli, the path could be `/sdk/<version>/Extensions` directory.
-2. any well known location on the filesystem

-> Version Note: TBD, draft spec
-In case of #2, user can specify the full path to the location using `/extensions:<path>` command line switch.
-Test platform will locate extensions from the provided directory.

 #### Naming
 When test platform is looking for a data collector it will likely need to examine many